dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 #### About your credentials

-When you update the Databricks connection in dbt Cloud for the migration, your team will not lose their credentials.
+When you update the Databricks connection in dbt Cloud, your team will not lose their credentials.
 This makes migrating easier since it only requires you to delete the Databricks connection and re-add the cluster or endpoint information.

-With a successful connection to Databricks using the `dbt-spark` ODBC method, the following credentials will not get lost:
+These credentials will not get lost when there's a successful connection to Databricks using the `dbt-spark` ODBC method:

 - The credentials you supplied to dbt Cloud to connect to your Databricks workspace.
-- The personal access tokens your team added in their dbt Cloud profile to develop in the IDE for a given project.
+- The personal access tokens your team added in their dbt Cloud profile so they can develop in the IDE for a given project.
 - The access token you added for each deployment environment so dbt Cloud can connect to Databricks during production jobs.

 </TabItem>